 My email password expired.
 How can I get a new one?

-In order to change your password you must register at Password Reset.
+In order to change your password or unlock your account, you must enroll in Password Reset.
 You can check your account and manage your password through this service.
 You may contact the Technology Services Desk at 641-269-4901 for assistance in gaining a new password if you are unable to access Password Reset.
-You may need to visit the ITS main office with a photo ID before your email password can be changed.
+To do so, your identity will need to be verified.
 The Technology Services Desk cannot look up your old password.